Plumber Salary by State

 Do union plumbers make more than non-union plumbers?

 Yes — in most US markets, union plumbers earn 20–35% more in base wages than non-union plumbers doing comparable work.
-The gap is even wider when you factor in total compensation: union pension contributions, employer-paid health insurance, and annuity payments can add $12–$20/hr in additional value on top of base wages.
-The wage advantage is most pronounced in the Northeast, Midwest, and Pacific Northwest, where union density in the trade is highest.
-In right-to-work states like Florida and Texas, the union presence is smaller and the wage gap is less consistent.
+The gap is even wider in total compensation: union pension contributions, employer-paid health insurance, and annuity payments can add $14–$20/hr in value on top of base wages.
+The advantage is most pronounced in the Northeast, Midwest, and Pacific Northwest.
+In right-to-work states like Florida and Texas, union presence is smaller and the wage gap is less consistent.

 How much does a master plumber make compared to a journeyman?

 An employed master plumber typically earns 15–25% above journeyman rates in the same market.
-In high-wage states, that puts employed master plumbers at $100,000–$130,000/year.
-If you use your master license to run your own plumbing business, income potential is significantly higher — many plumbing business owners earn $150,000–$300,000+ — but it comes with business risk and management responsibility that salaried work does not.
-The master license is the ticket to business ownership in the plumbing trade; in most states, you must hold a master license to legally operate your own plumbing company.
+In high-wage states, that puts employed masters at $110,000–$140,000/year.
+Using a master license to run your own plumbing business pushes income potential significantly higher — many plumbing business owners earn $150,000–$300,000+ — but it comes with business risk and management responsibility that salaried work does not.
+The master license is the ticket to business ownership; in most states you must hold one to legally operate your own plumbing company.

 How much do apprentice plumbers make in their first year?

-First-year apprentice plumbers typically earn 40–50% of the journeyman rate in their area — roughly $18–$25/hr nationally, or approximately $37,000–$52,000/year at full-time hours.
-Union apprenticeships pay on a fixed scale that increases every 6 months; by year 4 or 5, apprentices are earning 80–90% of journeyman scale.
-Even at entry-level apprentice wages, you’re earning a paycheck with no student debt, which compares favorably to the first year out of college for most graduates.
+First-year apprentice plumbers typically earn 40–50% of the journeyman rate in their area — roughly $18–$26/hr nationally, or approximately $38,000–$54,000/year at full-time hours, based on the BLS May 2025 journeyman mean wage.
+Union apprenticeships pay on a fixed scale that increases every 6 months; by year four or five, apprentices are earning 80–90% of journeyman scale.
+Even at entry-level apprentice wages, you earn a paycheck from day one with no student debt accumulating.

 What is the highest-paying plumbing specialty?